A Solid year for FPS

-The World Floating Production Systems Tracker Q3 2017 is now available and is a concise 20-page update document presenting Westwood’s latest view on the market.
-Capex for both installations and orders has increased 13% and 11% respectively compared to the Q1 edition, with orders reaching $41bn and installation expenditure totalling $57bn 2017-2021.
+The World Floating Production Systems Tracker Q4 2017 is now available and is a concise 20-page update document presenting Westwood’s latest view on the market.
+Capex for both installations and orders has increased by 12% and 22% respectively, compared to the Q1 edition of the report, with orders reaching $45bn and installation expenditure totalling $57bn over 2017-2021.
 This increase is driven by increased confidence in the sector and materially lower field development costs.

 Phased FPS expenditure 2017-2021

-- 2017 YTD has seen high-capex units that were ordered prior to the downturn, such as the P-66 and Armada Olombendo FPSOs, come onstream.
+- A total of 10 units have come onstream in 2017 YTD, including high-capex units that were ordered prior to the downturn, such as the P-66 and Armada Olombendo

-- Latin America will remain dominant in the sector with 32% of Capex and 33% of installations.
-The majority of expenditure will be for Petrobras fields in water depths >1,000m which were ordered in 2010 and are yet to be installed.
+- Latin America will remain dominant in the sector, accounting for 32% of Capex and 36% of installations.
+The majority of expenditure will be for Petrobras’ fields in water depths >1,000m which were ordered in 2010 and are yet to be installed.

-- Installation expenditure will be diverse with Africa, Asia, North America and Western Europe all forecast to have installation spend over $5bn.
+- Installation expenditure will be diverse, with Africa, Asia, North America, and Western Europe all forecast to have installation expenditure of over $5bn.

-- 2017 and 2018 will dominate installation expenditure (64% of forecast) driven by units ordered before the downturn.
+- Westwood expects 2017 and 2018 to dominate installation expenditure (accounting for 69% of forecast expenditure over 2017-2021), driven by units ordered before the downturn.

 - Installation Capex forecast by region and type

 - Unit Installation forecast by region and type

 - Comparison between reports – highlighting major news stories of the quarter